ambernettech/chefdk-fundamentals/scene_08.md

 11
 -

-To solve this problem I think we are going to need to read up on the file resource more or see if Chef provides other resources we could use to solve this problem.
+To solve this problem I think we need to read up on the file resource more or see if Chef provides alternatives.

 -
 12
 -

 Lets start from what we know.
 The file resource.
-Open the documentation and see what it says and see if it gives us an clue to alternatives.
+Open the documentation and see what it says and see if it gives us an clue to finding alternatives.

 The file resource documentation suggests a couple of alternatives to using the file resource: cookbook_file resource; template resource; and remote_file resource.